shashwatx/shashwatx.github.io/_posts/2016-01-20-palak_paneer_eng.markdown

 eyecatcher: /images/palak_paneer.jpg
 ---

 One of my favourite vegetarian foods is palak paneer, a spinach and cheese curry.
-It has such a lovely contrast of colours, such a nice smell, and the fact that you get to much green stuff all packed up in a wonderful curry is wonderful.
-There is only one minor problem with it, and it is precisely one of its key ingredients...
+There is only one minor problem with it, and it is precisely one of its key ingredients: Paneer.
-Paneer.

 Don't get me wrong.
 I love it.
-But I cannot seem to be able to find it in stores, and trying to replace it with other cheeses has simply led to several tasty but weird-looking attempts at the recipe.
+But I cannot seem to be able to find it in stores, trying to replace it with other cheeses just leads to weird-looking attempts at the recipe, and making the paneer myself... well. has anyone tried to make paneer from scratch on a busy week?
-I then thought that I might as well just make it myself; get a bottle of milk whenever I want to make the dish, make the paneer first, and then cook the actual curry.
-But... has anyone tried to make paneer from scratch on a busy week?
 Um... not very practical.

 So, the ultimate way to make palak paneer is to not make palak paneer at all, but to make palak TOFU.
 Yup, you read that right.
 Tofu actually has quite a neutral flavour that works very well with the spices of the dish, it holds its shape properly, gives nice texture and colour, and from a nutritional point of view, I quite prefer it to the paneer.

 I know this may sound strange, but seriously: my lovely indian boyfriend enjoyed it a lot, and he was so impressed that I had actually taken the time to make the paneer from scratch... it was only after several times of making it that I told him it was tofu!